-Customers and other third parties may make statements speculating about or announcing an intention to complete purchases or acceptances of Cray products before such purchases or acceptances are substantially certain, and these proposed purchases or acceptances may not be completed when or as expected, if at all.
-From time to time, customers and other third parties may make statements speculating about or announcing a potential purchase of Cray products before Cray has obtained an order for such purchases or completed negotiations and signed a contract for the purchase of such products.
+Customers and other third parties may make statements speculating about or announcing an intention to complete purchases or acceptances of our products before such purchases or acceptances are substantially certain, and these proposed purchases or acceptances may not be completed when or as expected, if at all.
+From time to time, customers and other third parties may make statements speculating about or announcing a potential purchase of our products before we have obtained an order for such purchases or completed negotiations and signed a contract for the purchase of such products.
 In some instances, government and government-funded customers may announce possible purchases even before they have obtained the necessary budget to procure the products.
-As a result, these statements or announcements do not mean that Cray will ultimately be able to secure the sale when or as expected or that the customer will be able to obtain the budget they hope for or expect.
+As a result, these statements or announcements do not mean that we will ultimately be able to secure the sale when or as expected or at all as it is not certain that the contract or order negotiations will be completed successfully or as expected or that the customer will be able to obtain the budget they hope for or expect.
 In addition, from time to time, customers and other third parties may make statements speculating about or announcing the completion of an acceptance process of a delivery system before such acceptance is completed or certain.
-As a result, these statements or announcements do not mean that Cray will ultimately be able to obtain the acceptance when or as expected.
+As a result, these statements or announcements do not mean that we will ultimately be able to obtain the acceptance when or as expected or recognize revenue.

 We are subject to increasing government regulations and other requirements due to the nature of our business, which may adversely affect our business operations.
-In 2010, 2011 and 2012, 62%, 54% and 68% respectively, of our revenue was derived from the U.S. government or customers primarily serving the U.S. government.
+In 2011, 2012 and 2013, approximately 54%, 68% and 51%, respectively, of our revenue was derived from the U.S. government or customers primarily serving the U.S. government.
 In addition to normal business risks, our contracts with the U.S. government are subject to unique risks, some of which are beyond our control.
 Our contracts with the U.S. government are subject to particular risks, including: